pyapp-kit/magicgui/docs/decorators.md

 function = magicgui(function, auto_call=True)
 ```

-In many cases, it will actually be desireable *not* to use magicgui as a
+In many cases, it will actually be desirable *not* to use magicgui as a
 decorator if you don't need a widget immediately, but want to create one later
 (see also the [`magic_factory`](#magic_factory) decorator.)